After Receiving Your Plant In The Mail

 Taking Care of The Bugs...

 SOLUTION 1.
 Detach the plant from the root buy cutting it at the base, then root the plant in new soil and in a clean pot.

 SOLUTION 2.
 Soak the pot in hot water at 49 degree temperature.
 This temperature won’t harm the root significantly, but will kill off the adult mealies.
 Repeat the process a few times within a couple weeks to break the cycle as the eggs might still hatch within a few days.
 Or, soak the plant in water above the soil line for a few days to drown the mealy.

 SOLUTION 1.
 Use a toothpick or paintbrush to remove the scales.
-Alcohol can be used by dipping the tool in the solution before apply onto the insect.
+Alcohol can be used by dipping the tool in the solution before applying on to the insect.

 SOLUTION 2.
-Wash the plant in light soapy water (Not recommended for succulent with powder coated leaves) and scrape off any scales, then plant in new soil and a clean pot.
+Wash the plant in light soapy water (Not recommended for succulents with powder coated leaves) and scrape off any scales, then plant in new soil and a clean pot.

-All the insects listed above do fly and look very similar to gnat, so to prevent the adult from infesting other plant by laying their egg, vacuum them up.
-Also, yellow sticking paper can be used to trap the flying adult.
+All the insects listed above do fly and look very similar to gnat, so to prevent the adults from infesting other plants by laying their eggs, vacuum them up.
+Also, yellow sticking paper can be used to trap the flying adults.

 Treat plant once a week with any of the solution you decided to use, but rotate the treatment so bugs doesn't build tolerance to the solution.

 5 drops of tea tree or oregano oil mix with 1 quart of water.
 Shake well before spraying the infected area.
 Spot test spray before spraying the whole plant.
 Some powdery plants may not react well to essential oil and can result in dropping leaves.